funktionale-programmierung/bob2015/2019-summer/andjelkovic.md

 specification captured by the state machine.

-The demo I'll show will be using the Haskell library [quickcheck-state-machine](FIXME) which I've helped develop, but one could also use the Java program [JUMBL](FIXME] developed by Mills' collaborators.
+The demo I'll show will be using the Haskell library [quickcheck-state-machine](https://github.com/advancedtelematic/quickcheck-state-machine) which I've helped develop, but one could also use the Java program [JUMBL](http://jumbl.sourceforge.net/jumblTop.html] developed by Mills' collaborators.

 ## Stevan Andjelkovic